-Lastly, France supports the peacekeeping reform initiated by the Secretary-General in 2018 for Peacekeeping Operations (PKO) that function better, are better funded, and are more capable of achieving their objectives.
+Lastly, France supports the peacekeeping reform, called Action for Peacekeeping, initiated by the Secretary-General in 2018 for Peacekeeping Operations (PKO) that function better, are better funded, and are more capable of achieving their objectives.

 I want a more accountable, effective and agile UN, and I fully support the project of the Secretary-General of the United Nations and his ambition and determination to lead an organization equal to the world’s challenges.”

 France is particularly committed to defending human rights

 France has always played a particular role in the human rights field.
 It inspired the Universal Declaration of Human Rights, signed in Paris on 10 December 1948, the 70th anniversary of which was celebrated in 2018.

 France continues today to fight for the respect of human rights worldwide, both through its driving role within the Human Rights Council and through its action at the Security Council.
 It is candidate to the Human Rights Council for the period 2021-2023.

 France is particularly committed as regards to:

 respect for women’s rights and the fight against recruitment of child soldiers;